 Do you think the ACA 1095-C Reporting Requirement is Temporary?

-It’s not; companies are being penalized for not offering the benefits and/or not reporting.
-These companies are being fined tens of thousands of dollars for just a few employees who were not offered benefits on time.
+It’s not; while employees may no longer be subject to penalties for not having insurance, companies are still being penalized for not offering the benefits and/or not reporting.
+These fines can be tens of thousands of dollars for just a few employees who were not offered benefits on time.
 Filing 1095-Cs is how your business informs the IRS that you are in compliance.
 Click here for details about the fines and penalties.

 So how do we get to the point of “not thinking twice” about a 1095-C form?